 3. What’s the ideal maintenance frequency for laser cutters?

 Regular maintenance is recommended every few months, depending on usage.
-Ensure you check calibration, clean components, and inspect for any wear and tear.
+Ensure you check calibration, clean components, and inspect for wear and tear.

 4. Can a digital cutting machine work with text designs?